 - What treatments are most affordable?

 These concerns make sense.
 Around two-thirds of all males have thinning hair by the age of 35 and more than one-third of females have thinning hair by age 40.
 Resultantly, take-home hair loss treatments are a big market.
 New treatments and vendors constantly arise.
-Dr. Cole, for instance, offers HairCycle Shampoo and WNT Act hair spray to better encourage his patients’ hair retention and growth.
+Dr. Cole, for instance, offers HairCycle Shampoo to better encourage his patients’ hair retention and growth.

 At Forhair, we value input and discourse.
 Dr. Cole and his team offer a tremendous amount of experience and insight, yes, but many of Forhair patients also have their personal stories and ideas.
 This post is going to draw upon our old forum to better illustrate patients’ experiences and suggestions regarding hair loss treatments.
 Our ultimate hope is to inform visitors while also assuring them that other people have had their questions, concerns, and preferences regarding hair loss treatments.